tmiguelf/SCEF/README.md

 	port=26;
 # The alternative port is used in case the primary port is inaccessible
 # 3 connections are attempted on the primary port
-# before the switch to alternate port takes place */ #HO NO!
+# before the switch to alternate port takes place
 	alternate_port=42;
 >
 ```